Philodendron pink princess care: Growing a rare beauty

 - Species: erubescens

-Growth Habit: The Philodendron Pink Princess is a climbing, evergreen plant from the tropical rainforests of Central and South America.
-It uses its aerial roots to climb trees in its natural habitat but can also grow on the ground.
+Growth Habit: Philodendron Pink Princess is a climbing, evergreen tropical plant that is native to the rainforests of Central and South America.
+In its native habitat, it climbs a tree with its aerial roots, but it can also grow on the ground.

 Leaves:

-- Shape: The leaves are broad, elongated, and heart-shaped.
+- Shape: The leaves are broad, long, and heart-shaped.

 Stems: The stems are strong and have a reddish or burgundy color.
 Small nodes along the stems produce aerial roots that help the plant climb and absorb moisture.